The General Data Protection Regulation (GDPR) is nothing new, nor is referral marketing. So how do these two pair up together?

 Will you give it a try?

-Creating brand ambassadors is the best investment you can make because word-of-mouth marketing is priceless.
-This means that people trust you and love what you offer, which helps build up your reputation.
+Creating brand ambassadors is the best investment because word-of-mouth marketing is priceless.

 Customers that have recently had a pleasant experience with your business are more inclined to recommend you.
 It’s smart to ask them politely to recommend you to others.